Lemoncode/svelte-workshop/06-fetch-github-api/README.md

 ```

 - Let's create two variables to hold the current filter and members list,
-  then create a method to fetch the data based on the current organzation filter:
+  then create a method to fetch the data based on the current organization filter:

 _./src/components/github-list/github-list.svelte_